liquidinstruments/moku-examples/docs/api/reference/lia/set_by_frequency.md

 ---
-additional_doc: The PID must also be enabled using `use_pid`
+additional_doc: The PID must also be enabled using `use_pid`.
-description: Configure the embedded PID controller using crossover frequencies.
+description: Configure the embedded PID controller using crossover frequencies
 method: post
 name: set_by_frequency
 parameters: